Frank Stanton (rugby league): Coach

 Stanton was appointed coach of New South Wales in 1978 when selection of players for interstate games was still determined by the traditional "state of residence" rules.
-In 1982, Stanton replaced Ted Glossop as the Blues’ State of Origin coach, being the first NSW coach to contest a three-game Origin series.
+In 1982, Stanton replaced Ted Glossop as the Blues' State of Origin coach, being the first NSW coach to contest a three-game Origin series.
 Queensland won the series 2–1 and Glossop returned to coach the Blues in 1983.
 Stanton again coached New South Wales in the 1984 Origin series, suffering another 2–1 loss to the Maroons.

-Stanton was appointed Australia's Test coach in 1978 and over the next six years was rewarded with whitewash wins over Great Britain (1979, 1982 and 1984), New Zealand (1978, 1980 and 1982) and France (1981 and 1982).
-His 1982 side also won the first-ever Test played against Papua New Guinea.
+Stanton was appointed Australia's Test coach in 1978 and over the next six years was rewarded with whitewash wins over New Zealand (1978, 1980 and 1982), Great Britain (1979, 1982 and 1984), and France (1981 and 1982).
+His 1982 side also won Australia's first-ever Test played against Papua New Guinea played in Port Moresby en route to Britain and France for the Kangaroo tour.

 The 1978 Kangaroo tourists, after a successful 2–1 Ashes campaign in England, wound up the French section of the tour in embarrassment, unexpectedly losing both Tests in France.
-Whilst the refereeing in the first Test came in for criticism, Stanton acknowledged no excuses for the Australians’ defeat in the second Test.
-The 1982 Kangaroo touring side later avenged the French humiliation of 1978, becoming Australia's most successful ever national side by going through the 23-match tour of Papua New Guinea, England and France unbeaten and becoming known as the Invincibles.
+Whilst the refereeing in the first Test came in for criticism, Stanton acknowledged no excuses for the Australians' defeat in the second Test.
+The 1982 Kangaroo touring side later avenged the French humiliation of 1978, becoming Australia's most successful ever national side by going through the 23-match tour of Papua New Guinea, Great Britain and France unbeaten and becoming known as The Invincibles.

-Stanton retired as national coach in 1983 and was succeeded by Queensland coach Arthur Beetson.
+Stanton stepped down as national coach in 1983 and was succeeded by Queensland Origin coach Arthur Beetson.
 Beetson only lasted for the 1983 series against New Zealand, and was replaced after Australia had won the first Test at Auckland's Carlaw Park, but lost the second Test at Lang Park in Brisbane.
 For the 1984 Ashes series against Great Britain, Stanton returned for his final stint as Australian coach.
 The Aussies won the series 3–0 and Stanton retired from representative coaching.
-During his time as national coach, Stanton oversaw the start of the stellar international careers of players such as Wally Lewis, Wayne Pearce, Mal Meninga, Peter Sterling, Brett Kenny, Kerry Boustead and Eric Grothe.
+During his time as national coach, Stanton oversaw the start of the stellar international careers of players such as Wally Lewis, Wayne Pearce, Mal Meninga, Peter Sterling, Brett Kenny, Kerry Boustead, Gene Miles and Eric Grothe.

+Administrator

 Stanton was the chief executive of the Manly club from the late 1980s through to the mid-1990s.
 He was also the interim chief executive of the Melbourne Storm for a period from 2004 to 2006, and was a board director of the Storm as well.

 In 2010, Stanton was temporarily re-appointed as Storm caretaker-CEO following the sacking of Matt Hanson in the wake of the Storm's salary cap scandal.
 He remained in this role for three months until Ron Gauci took over.